jeffhandley/strickland/README.md

 * If only a min is provided, or the max provided is less than or equal to the min, the value must match the min exactly
 * If both a min and max are provided and the max is greater than the min, the length must be within the min/max range
-* Succeeds if the object provided is falsy
+* Succeeds if the object provided is empty
-* Succeeds if the specified field of the object is falsy
+* Fails if the specified field is empty and a value is expected

 #### minFieldValue(field, min, props)
 Succeeds when the specified field (number, string, or date) is at least the specified min.

+* Succeeds if the object provided is empty
+* Fails if the specified field is empty and a value is expected

-#### maxValue(max, props)
+#### maxFieldValue(max, props)
 Succeeds when the specified field (number, string, or date) is at most the specified min.

-* Succeeds if the object provided is falsy
+* Succeeds if the object provided is empty
-* Succeeds if the specified field of the object is falsy
+* Fails if the specified field is empty